All live classes on Outschool take place through Zoom, a video chat platform. This article covers the most useful features and recommended settings.

 Avoiding background noise

 Zoom offers a way for students to digitally raise their hands.
-Students can click the ‘Participants ‘button (same location as your Manage Participants) to expand the participants panel.
-At the bottom of this panel, there’s a button called “raise hand.”
+Students can click the ‘Reactions’ button located on the control panel.
+Once ‘Reactions’ is open, there’s a button called “raise hand”.
 Students can use that button to get your attention while muted; this works particularly well for large sections.
 You'll see the option to lower a student's hand when you hover over their video feed in gallery mode.

 Remove a learner

-The hold feature functions like a virtual timeout and should only be used as a last resort measure.
+The Put in Waiting Room feature functions like a virtual timeout and should only be used as a last resort measure.
 It will kick the student out of the meeting until you choose to bring them back in.
 The student will see a blank screen with the notice “waiting for host to let you back in.”
-You’ll see the hold option by hovering over the student’s name on the Manage Participants screen and clicking the “more” button.
+You’ll see the Put in Waiting Room option by hovering over the student’s name on the Manage Participants screen and clicking the “more” button.

 Disallow learners from changing their name